9dots/9dots.io-pages/OOQz3R7.md

 ![](http://uploads.9dots.io/OOtYsw5_md.jpg)

-## Discuss
+## Evaluate - 5 minutes
+Check for understanding by asking the students questions about the lesson.

+1. What are materials are conductive?

-1. Which challenge was the most difficult, and why?
+2. Which challenge was the most difficult, and why?

+## Standards